Skip to Content

 • Step 1: Get a 7-inch #16 wire size cable.

 • Step 2: Twist the new cable on one end.
-Twist it enough but make sure not to break it.
+Twist it enough, but make sure not to break it.
 Make a Z-bend of your cable.
-It should be the same as the original already installed throttle cable.
+It should be the same as the original throttle cable that was already installed.

-• Step 3: Snip off Z-bend ends of the wire
+• Step 3: Snip off the Z-bend ends of the wire

 • Step 4: Combine the new Z-bend with the old throttle cable.
 Before combining, make sure to make new and old Z-bends are of the same size.
 So, if you have a long Z-bend, trim it from one of the ends to make it similar in size to the Z-bend of the old cable.